Babylon's Ashes: Reception

-As Nial Alexander notes, Babylon's Ashes is "[n]arratively... the polar opposite of its predecessor, which breathed in where this book breathes out."
-The last novel focused on the backstories of the main characters of the Rocinante crew, and then their intersections with past critical characters; As Alexander notes, "rather than casting the core four—Holden, Naomi, Amos and Alex—as our central perspectives, as in Nemesis Games, [this] saga explodes outwards to include more narrators than The Expanse has ever had to handle, as if to say: this isn’t just about our jokers anymore", but the whole of the system's humanity, belters and earthers and Martians, however impacted by events.
+Niall Alexander wrote that Babylon's Ashes is "[n]arratively... the polar opposite of its predecessor, which breathed in where this book breathes out."
+The previous novel focused on the backstories of the main characters of the Rocinante crew, and then their intersections with past critical characters; Alexander wrote that "rather than casting the core four—Holden, Naomi, Amos and Alex—as our central perspectives, as in Nemesis Games, [this] saga explodes outwards to include more narrators than The Expanse has ever had to handle, as if to say: this isn’t just about our jokers anymore", but the whole of the system's humanity, belters and earthers and Martians, however impacted by events.

 Short story

 "Strange Dogs" is a short story published by James S.A.
 Corey, set between Babylon's Ashes and its sequel Persepolis Rising.